MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 ---
 title: Configure Power BI Report Server with Azure Application Proxy
-description: Learn how to configure your Power BI Report Server with Azure Active Directory's Application Proxy
+description: Learn how to configure your Power BI Report Server with the Azure Active Directory Application Proxy.
 author: maggiesMSFT
 ms.reviewer: ''

 ms.service: powerbi
 ms.subservice: powerbi-report-server
 ms.topic: conceptual
-ms.date: 02/24/2020
+ms.date: 03/05/2020
 ms.author: maggies

 ---
 # Configure Power BI Report Server with Azure Application Proxy

-Configure Power BI Report Server with Azure Active Directory's Application Proxy.
+In this article, you walk through the steps to configure Power BI Report Server with the Azure Active Directory Application Proxy.

 ## Environment details

-These are the values we used in the example we created.
+We used these values in the example we created.

 Domain: umacontoso.com
 Servers configured:

 - Azureappproxy: Domain controller: umacontoso.com